Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 including:

-investment in subsidiaries
+investments in subsidiaries

 141